rdidjurgeit/project2_r.didjurgeit/README.md

 ### Colors

 - I wanted the site to maintain a minimal aesthetic, colors are very basic and clean .
 Using diferent tones of Blue.
+- A clean and intuitive interface, allowing you to navigate seamlessly through questions and challenges.
+The absence of unnecessary elements ensures a distraction-free learning environment.

 ### Images